Miranda Cosgrove: Personal life

-Cosgrove attended the University of Southern California in 2012.
+Cosgrove graduated from the University of Southern California with a degree in psychology.
 She is an active supporter of St. Jude Children's Research Hospital in Memphis, Tennessee.
 She also visits other children's hospitals and considers Education Through Music one of her favorite charities.
 She is a national spokesperson for Light the Night Walk, an organization that creates awareness for blood cancer.